simonpcouch/evalthat/inst/templates/prompt-pairwise.md

 You should choose the assistant that follows the user’s instructions and {target}
-Your evaluation should consider factors such as the helpfulness, relevance, accuracy, conciseness, and level of detail of their responses.
+Your evaluation should consider factors such as the helpfulness, relevance, accuracy, conciseness, and level of detail of their responses, though be terse and don't provide your reasoning, just your judgement.

 * Ensure that the order in which the responses were presented does not influence your decision.